Sundance Resort: New ownership

-Robert Redford reached an agreement to sell the 2,600-acre resort to Broadreach Capital Partners and Cedar Capital Partners.
-He announced the sale to employees on December 11, 2020.
+On December 11, 2020, Robert Redford announced to employees that he was selling the 2,600-acre resort to Broadreach Capital Partners and Cedar Capital Partners.

-Though the resort has been Redford's Utah home for more than a half-century, it also "created a lot of weight for me to be carrying around", Redford told the Salt Lake Tribune in December 2020, ahead of the announcement of the sale.
+Though the resort has been Redford's Utah home for more than a half-century, it also "created a lot of weight for me to be carrying around", Redford told the Salt Lake Tribune ahead of the announcement.
 "I had been searching for years for the right people to take it to the next level, so that I could take that weight off my shoulders and enjoy my life".

-As part of the sale, Broadreach and Cedar have committed to continue Redford's policies of responsible development and land preservation.
+As part of the sale, Broadreach and Cedar promised to continue Redford's policies of responsible development and land preservation.
 The resort's 2,600 acres include 1,845 acres that are preserved through a conservation easement and protective covenants.
+Redford also stipulated that 1,200 acres of land he continued to own would not be developed.

-There has been speculation among locals that the purchase was in fact a lease amendment, transfer, or option on the original 100-year lease agreement entered into between Redford and the Stewart family back in 1968 when Redford acquired the Timp Haven Resort from them.
-The terms of Redford's purchase have not been confirmed since the details of the sale remain private.
-The reasons for the speculation are also unknown.
+Redford continued to live in his home of six decades near the resort, and he died there on September 16, 2025.